 Selenium Commands every Developer or Tester must know

 Selenium is indisputably one of the most preferred tools when it comes to test automation for any software.
-This is because Selenium WebDriver is compatible with leading programming languages like Python, Java, Ruby to facilitate automation of popular browsers like Chrome, Firefox, Edge, etc. This means that QAs can quickly write Selenium test cases in their preferred language.
+It is widely used for functional testing and cross browser testing of websites.
+It is very popular among the QAs because Selenium WebDriver is compatible with leading programming languages like Python, Java, Ruby to facilitate browser automation of popular browsers like Chrome, Firefox, Edge, etc. This means that QAs can quickly write Selenium test cases in their preferred language.

 Besides being flexible in terms of programming language, Selenium framework also has firm community support from contributors across the world.